Licensed Professional Engineers

 As of January 1, 2006, a license is required to perform home inspections in the State of New York except for those that are specifically excluded from this licensure requirement.
 Licensed Professional Engineers are excluded from this licensing requirement because of their extensive training, testing, and experience.

 This new law has no effect on Licensed Professional Engineers, as their training has always exceeded the requirements placed on Home Inspectors by this new law.
 That is why Heimer Engineering only uses Licensed Professional Engineers.
-Even with the new licensing requirements, Licensed Home Inspectors will not meet our standards.
-Click here for more information on the Licensed Professional Engineer exemption.
+Even with the new licensing requirements, Licensed Home Inspectors will not meet the standards Licensed Professional Engineers are expected to meet.

 Registered Architects, who have experience with pre-purchase home inspection and building inspections, can evaluate your home or building.
 Just as you should with a Licensed Professional Engineer, make sure that the Registered Architect has experience with pre-purchase inspections.